 is working hard to prevent the extinction of white-clawed crayfish.
 One method is to move wild populations that are under threat to new, safe 'ark' sites.
 Vobster Quay has become one of these valuable ark sites.

-before your visit.
-You could inadvertently be carrying crayfish plague (or even tiny invasive crayfish juveniles) into Vobster.
+Because Vobster Quay is a white-clawed crayfish ark site, it is susceptible to crayfish plague carried by the invasive American signal crayfish.
+The disease can stay viable on damp gear for up to 2-weeks.
+If you have been to other freshwater sites before coming to Vobster and have not rinsed and dried your kit, you could inadvertently be carrying crayfish plague (or even invasive tiny crayfish juveniles) into Vobster.
 If the Vobster crayfish get infected, the entire population is likely to die out within weeks!

 We want you to enjoy and appreciate the white-clawed crayfish that we have at Vobster Quay but please afford them the same respect we hope you'd show any wildlife.
 Do not touch them or interfere with their movements in any way - just enjoy watching them going about their business.
 If you're lucky enough to see one, tell us about it - see the box opposite on how you can provide valuable data to us.